mmistakes/so-simple-theme/users/interfaces/stan.md

 {:.center-txt}
 source-to-source compiler &amp; inference algorithms

-The Stan C++ package includes the language source-to-source compiler, I/O, inference algorithms, and posterior analysis algorithms used to run Stan.
+The Stan Core Library includes the language source-to-source compiler, I/O, inference algorithms, and posterior analysis algorithms used to run Stan, all written in high-performance C++.

 # Download